The AI Coding panel provides a streamlined AI coding workflow inside the normal left pane. It keeps the app structure familiar while reducing clutter.

 - Status line under the settings shows progress, per-chunk detail, and stop — same behaviour as the former “Code with AI” card.

-====alone on a line in your prompt to split into separate iterations; later steps see prior user/assistant turns.
-Only the last iteration’s result is written to links; all iterations appear in Responses. - Confirm before a run shows model, chunking, word count, and cost estimate.
+- Confirm before a run shows model, chunking, word count, and cost estimate.
 Stop cancels after current chunk tasks finish.

 - Timeouts scale by model and iteration count (cap ~540s total).
 Concurrency (1–5) is in Advanced; raise for speed, lower if you see 429/timeouts.